Understanding Closing Costs In Washington State

 In Washington, the amount of property taxes collected at closing is determined by the date of closing and the due date of the annual tax bill.
 Generally, buyers are responsible for paying two months’ worth of property taxes at closing.

 However, if the seller has already paid the tax bill for part of the year, just one month’s worth of taxes can be collected.
-Furthermore, if the closing takes place late in the year, up to four months of taxes may be collected to satisfy any outstanding obligations from previous years.
+Furthermore, if the closing occurs late in the year, up to four months of taxes may be collected to satisfy any outstanding obligations from previous years.

 To determine how many months of property taxes are collected at closing in Washington, consult your local real estate attorney or title business, as local restrictions may vary.